27th Engineer Battalion (United States): History

 The 27th Engineer Battalion was established on January 16, 1918 at Fort Myer, Virginia as the 2D Battalion, 37th Engineer Regiment.
 In July 1918, during World War I, the unit fought in the Battle of Saint-Mihiel and Meuse-Argonne; the unit was demobilized afterwards at Camp Upton.
 It was reconstituted in the Regular Army as the 2nd Battalion, 37th Engineers in October 1933, then reactivated on July 14, 1941 at Camp Bowie and assigned to the VIII Corps.
 The unit was moved to Camp Edwards in 1942 and redesignated as the 2nd Battalion, 37th Engineer Combat Regiment.
 They were assigned to the VII Corps later that year and moved to Camp Beale.
 The March 1943 redesignation renamed the HHC as the 1106th Engineer Combat Group; the 1st Battalion as the 37th Engineer Combat Battalion; and the 2nd Battalion as the 209th Engineer Combat Battalion.

 The unit was deployed from the New York Port of Embarkation in September 1943 and arrived in Bombay in October, where they joined the India-Burma Campaign.
 While attached to the 5307th Composite Unit, they helped seize the Myitkyina airfield during the Siege of Myitkyina.
 Seventy-one members of the 209th were killed in action and 179 wounded during the 70-day-long battle.
 In 1945, they participated in the Central Burma Campaign before being moved to Ledo Road with the exception of Company A, who remained in Myitkyina.
 They returned to the United States in November 1945 where they were inactivated at Camp Kilmer.
-In 1947, they were redesignated as the 27th Engineerg Combat Battalion.
+In 1947, they were redesignated as the 27th Engineering Combat Battalion.
 They earned a Presidential Unit Citation for their work at the airfield.
 They were activated for one month while at Ft.
 Lewis in 1950.
 They activated in March 1951 at Ft.
 Campbell and redesignated in June 1953 as the 27th Engineer Battalion.
 In October 1960, the unit earned the nickname "Tiger Battalion" due to its rugged field manueuvers and training.